Blyth Bridge

 Blyth Bridge is a small hamlet in the Scottish Borders area of Scotland, near to West Linton.
+The name stems from a bridge over the Tarth Water.

 It is located in a bend on the A701 which goes from Moffat to Edinburgh, close to the junction with the East-West road the A72 which goes to Peebles.

 Places nearby include the Lyne Water, Carlops, Romannobridge, and the Deepsyke Forest.

 There is an aqueduct carrying a large water main which supplies Edinburgh and passes over Tarth Water.

 There are a number of iron age forts on the hills nearby, and the historic Drochil Castle is a short distance away.

+Buildings

+Much of the building stock in the village is modern.
+Two structures of interest are: